When Fourth-Down Gambles Pay Off—and When They Don't

 AT INDY, THE OTHER SIDE OF GOING FOR IT

-Last year, those Eagles made their money, and won a championship, riding risks, and their offensive coordinator then was Frank Reich.
+Last year, those Eagles made their money, and won a championship, by riding risks, and their offensive coordinator then was Frank Reich.
 So maybe it shouldn’t surprise any of us that, in just his fourth game as Colts head coach, Reich would roll the dice in a very major way.

-Andrew Luck was 40-of-61 for 464 yards and four touchdowns, and had just hit tight end Mo Alie-Cox for 17 yards to turn third-and-21 into fourth-and-4.
+Andrew Luck was 40-of-61 for 464 yards and four touchdowns, and had just hit tight end Mo Alie-Cox for 17 yards to turn third-and-21 into fourth-and-four.
 The problem?
-Indy was at its own 43, and with just 24 seconds left, and a turnover on downs would leave the door wide open for the Texans to get in position to kick a game-winning field goal.
+Indy was at its own 43 with just 24 seconds left, and a turnover on downs would leave the door wide open for the Texans to get in position to kick a game-winning field goal.

 Another thing to consider: A prideful but winless Houston team was being challenged.

-And with their season on the line, the Texans rose to that challenge.
+With their season on the line, the Texans rose to that challenge.
 Houston had gotten after Luck, and so Reich dialed up a quick hitter at the sticks to receiver Chester Rogers.
 The ball was out almost instantly, and low, and veteran corner Johnathan Joseph, defending Rogers, did just enough to disrupt the play.

 “It was a massive play,” J.J.
 Watt said over the phone as he leaving Lucas Oil Stadium.
 “There’s no question about it.
 It was a massive play.
 And I’m very happy with the result.
 We should’ve put it away earlier than we did, obviously, but that’s the situation we were in, and we had to find a way to get it done.
 And we did, so just very happy with that.
 There’s no question, it was a huge, huge play.”